devanssh-991/to-do-app/README.md

-Interactive TO-do app with add and edit functionality
+Interactive TO-do app with add and delete functionality